 Winds often whip through the park, so all visitors should be aware of rapidly-changing weather conditions before committing to any strenuous activities outdoors.
 Most seasons in this area of Colorado tend to be enjoyable, thus making it easy to get outside.
 The Great Sand Dunes National Park is an accessible park, promoting the ability to be enjoyed by all.

-This place is more than a giant sandbox, but the famed dunes are certainly a good place to start your adventures through the park.
+This place is more than a giant sandbox, but the famed dunes are certainly an excellent place to start your adventures through the park.
 Always keep yourself well-prepared and journey only when you have adequate supplies for your travels.
 It gets rather hot in the summer.
 Staying well-hydrated is a must during every season.
-These arid surroundings are a picture perfect setting for a western adventure.
+These arid surroundings are a picture-perfect setting for a western adventure.